Mesoscale soil moisture heterogeneity can locally amplify humid heat: Results and discussion

 \subsection{Dependence to environmental conditions}

 The relationship between soil moisture heterogeneity, boundary layer height, and humid heat involves an array of processes whose relative contributions to changes in the land surface--BL coupling depend on larger-scale environmental conditions.
-In additional sensitivity simulations (Table \ref{tab:experiments} and Text S2), Twb maxima occur at various locations within the wet patch (Fig. S8).
-To provide a fair comparison across all sensitivity experiments, wet patch averages of Twb maximum anomalies ($\langle\text{Twb'}_{max}\rangle_{\lambda}$) are considered hereafter, with the limitation that the \textit{true} Twb maxima may be underestimated.
-Twb anomalies are calculated, for each setup, as the Twb difference between perturbed and UWET runs. $\langle\text{Twb'}_{max}\rangle_{\lambda}$ values for the reference setup (`REF' in Table 1) are also indicated, noting that the maximum value is found for $\lambda=$ 35 km.
+In sensitivity simulations (Table \ref{tab:experiments} and Text S2), Twb maxima occur at various locations within the wet patch (Fig. S11).
+To provide a fair comparison across all sensitivity experiments, wet patch averages of Twb maximum anomalies ($\langle\text{Twb'}_{max}\rangle_{\lambda}$) are considered hereafter, with the limitation that the \textit{true} Twb maxima may be underestimated. $\langle\text{Twb'}_{max}\rangle_{\lambda}$ is calculated as the difference between perturbed and UWET values. $\langle\text{Twb'}_{max}\rangle_{\lambda}$ values for the reference setup (`REF' in Table 1) are also indicated, noting that the maximum value is found for $\lambda=$ 35 km (Fig. \ref{fig:fig4}).

-Mesoscale circulations are sensitive to background wind speed, with larger patch sizes required to generate a circulation with higher background wind, unless the magnitude of the surface heterogeneity also increases \cite{segal_nonclassical_1992}.
-We find a relationship between $\lambda$ and $\langle\text{Twb'}_{max}\rangle_{\lambda}$ that is consistent with this theoretical expectation: in $U+$, the critical soil moisture length-scale ($\lambda_c$) is shifted towards larger values and the Twb amplification is of similar magnitude as in the reference setup, but covers a wider range of soil moisture length-scales (Fig. \ref{fig:fig4}a).
-By contrast, in $U-$, $\lambda_c$ is smaller and $\langle\text{Twb'}_{max}\rangle_{\lambda}$ values are reduced compared to REF.
+Mesoscale circulations are sensitive to background wind speed, with larger patch sizes required to generate a circulation with higher $U$, unless the magnitude of the surface heterogeneity ($\delta$) also increases \cite{segal_nonclassical_1992}.
+The relationship between $\lambda$ and $\langle\text{Twb'}_{max}\rangle_{\lambda}$ is consistent with this theoretical expectation: in $U+$, the critical soil moisture length-scale ($\lambda_c$) is shifted towards larger values and the Twb amplification is of similar magnitude as in REF, but covers a wider range of soil moisture length-scales (Fig. \ref{fig:fig4}a).
+By contrast, in $U-$, $\lambda_c$ is smaller and $\langle\text{Twb'}_{max}\rangle_{\lambda}$ values are reduced.
 Increased soil moisture contrast ($\delta+$) leads to larger Twb amplification compared to REF, whereas decreased soil moisture contrast ($\delta-$) results in negative $\langle\text{Twb'}_{max}\rangle_{\lambda}$ (Fig. \ref{fig:fig4}b).